ferrouslights/PoolParty/README.md

 2. Serialize your prefab to spawn in the inspector and configure the extra settings as preferred.

 3. Each object created will have a ReturnToPool component added for keeping its reference to its pool.
-When your object is ready to be destroyed, use ReturnToPool.Release() and it will return to the pool.
+When your object is ready to be destroyed, use ReturnToPool.Release().